• Free shipping on all orders

 The 7 Steps of Fish CPR

 CPR in fish is not the same as in humans.
 Fish breathe very differently from people.
 They do still exchange gas but in their own unique way.
 Fish take water into their mouth and cause it to exit over the gills.
 The gills are situated behind the fish’s head.
-When water passes over the gill’s thin walls, oxygen that has been dissolved in the water moves across into the fish’s blood where it is transported to the fish’s cells.
+When water passes over the gill’s thin walls, oxygen that has been dissolved in the water moves across into the fish’s blood, which is transported to the fish’s cells.

 At the same time, carbon dioxide is released back into the water.
-The gills have a very large surface area, and they have a really good blood supply to maximize the exchange of gasses.
+The gills have a very large surface area and a good blood supply to maximize the exchange of gases.

 1. Check Your Fish is Alive